Advertising

 Amarah (al-'Amarah), the former Ottoman military outpost is located in south-eastern Iraq at the site where the Tigris branches into two river arms.
 It is the capital of the Maysan Governorate.

-Nasiriyah, the capital of the Dhi Qar Governorate, was founded in the 19th-century.
-The city is situated in the southeastern part of the country on the banks of the Euphrates River.
+Nasiriyah is the capital of the Dhi Qar Governorate.
+The city, founded in the 19th-century, is situated in the southeastern part of the country on the banks of the Euphrates River.
 Nasiriyah lies close to the ruins of the ancient Sumerian city-state of Ur.

 Karbala is the capital of Karbala Governorate and considered a holy city for Shi'ite Muslims.
 The city is home to the Imam Husayn Shrine, where Husayn ibn Ali, the grandson of the Islamic prophet Muhammad is buried.

-Samarra, the former Abbasid capital is situated on the east bank of the Tigris in the Saladin Governorate.
-The Al-Askari Mosque at Samarra contains the tombs of the 10th and 11th imams revered by Shia pilgrims.
-Samarra Archaeological City UNESCO official website is a UNESCO World Heritage Site.
+Samarra was the Abbasid capital and the seat of power in most of the 9th century (836 CE until 892 CE).
+The city is situated on the east bank of the Tigris River in the Saladin Governorate, about 125 km (78 miles) north of Baghdad and has a population of about 357,000.
+The Al-Askari Mosque in Samarra contains the tombs of the 10th and 11th imams, revered by Shia pilgrims.
+The Samarra Archaeological City UNESCO official website is a UNESCO World Heritage Site—the city holds a legendary place in the origins of Islamic textile design.

 The map shows the location of following Iraqi cities, towns: